-The L&Rcat consists of recorded passages (listening) and written texts (writing) at specific levels of proficiency.
+The L&Rcat consists of recorded passage (listening) and written texts (reading) at specific levels of proficiency.
 Each passage or text has three questions with four multiple-choice answers.

-The questions in the L&Rcat are based on a range of informal and formal material on general, social, professional, and academic topics.
-These are real-world examples of spoken and written language that surpass the scope of traditional fixed tests.
+The L&Rcat presents a range of informal and formal material on general, social, professional, and academic topics appropriate to the level of the text or passage.
+These are real-world examples of spoken and written language.